tezos-commons/baseDAO/README.md

   3. Two more practical DAO contracts: [RegistryDAO](./src/Lorentz/Contracts/RegistryDAO.hs) and [TreasuryDAO](./src/Lorentz/Contracts/TreasuryDAO.hs).
 * A [template package](./template) that one can copy and use to create their own DAO.

-It is implemented and tested in Michelson using the [Morley framework](https://gitlab.com/morley-framework/morley) and Haskell programming language.
-A LIGO implementation is also in development.
+It is implemented and tested in Michelson using the [Morley framework](https://gitlab.com/morley-framework/morley).
+A [LIGO implementation](https://github.com/tqtezos/baseDAO/pull/99) is also in development.

 ## Contract documentation and requirements